-For the three months ended March 31, 2022, interest expense increased as a result of the \$575.0 million aggregate principal amount of 0.25% convertible senior notes due 2026 that we issued in a private offering in August 2021, which we refer to as the Notes.
-See "Note 7-Debt" of the notes to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information.
+For the three and six months ended June 30, 2022, interest expense increased as a result of the \$575.0 million aggregate principal amount of 0.25% convertible senior notes due 2026 that we issued in a private offering in August 2021, which we refer to as the Notes.
+See "Note 7 - Debt" of the notes to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information.
+For the three and six months ended June 30, 2022, other (income) expense, net was driven by net foreign currency transaction gains.